RobotLocomotion/drake/README.md

 request.
 "Provisioned" jobs use an already-set-up build environment, while "unprovisioned" jobs run from a clean environment.

-In particular, there are currently two files:
+In particular, there are currently three files:

 * `request-jobs-experimental.txt`: Contains a one-to-one mapping of all production jobs to their experimental equivalents, separated by provisioned and unprovisioned.

+* `request-jobs-experimental-extra.txt`: Contains a subset of the jobs in `request-jobs-experimental.txt` which excludes all jobs that already run pre-merge.
+This file is especially useful to save CI resources by not running pre-merge jobs which have already run and passed on a pull request.

 * `request-jobs-unprovisioned.txt`: Contains a mapping of all production jobs to their experimental unprovisioned equivalents (i.e., including both